UAlbanyArchives/mailbagit/docs/events.md

 ---
 layout: page
-title: Virtual Testing Day
+title: Virtual Testing Days
 permalink: /events/
 nav_order: 8
 ---

-# Virtual Testing Day
+# Virtual Testing Days

 The Mailbag Project team plans to hold multiple events where interested users can get together remotely and experiment using `mailbagit` with guidance from the project team.